vffv2000/vffv2000/README.md

 # 💫 About Me:
-I am Valentin Bychinsky, a 21-year-old Backend Developer currently living Poland.
+I am Valentin, Backend Developer currently living Poland.
 I graduated from the Belarusian State University of Informatics and Radioelectronics, where I gained extensive knowledge and skills in the field of technology.<br><br>My passion for programming led me to specialize in Python, and I have been able to apply my skills to develop server-side applications that are both efficient and reliable.
 I am always looking for opportunities to improve my skills and stay up-to-date with the latest industry trends and technologies.

 ## 🌐 Socials: